 Are Low-Carb Diets Good For Me?

-Low-carb diets may help you reach your goals faster, but the changes you make need to be sustainable for long-term results.
+Low-carb diets may help you reach your goals faster, but the changes you make must be sustainable for long-term results.

 Does The Slow Carb Diet Work With Signos?

-Slow carbs—or slow-release carbs—can be safely included in your eating routine.
-Signos promotes nutrient-dense diets rich in unprocessed foods, fiber, and vitamins, which are usually low-glycemic foods.
+Slow or slow-release carbs can be safely included in your eating routine.
+Signos promotes nutrient-dense diets rich in unprocessed foods, fiber, and vitamins, usually low-glycemic foods.

-In the warmer months cocktails, beer, frozen slushies, and pops become more popular as people hit the patio.
-Liquid sources of sugar, like beverages, can rapidly shoot into your bloodstream and make it more difficult to manage your blood sugar.
+In the warmer months, cocktails, beer, frozen slushies, and pops become more popular as people hit the patio.
+Liquid sources of sugar, like beverages, can rapidly shoot into your bloodstream, making it more difficult to manage your blood sugar.

 <p class="pro-tip"> You can read more about how Signos works here.</p>